Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

-As a general rule, you must reduce the watering of your money tree during winter as their growth slows down and water takes longer to evaporate.
+Generally, you must reduce the watering of your money tree during winter as their growth slows down and water takes longer to evaporate.
 Move it to a brightly lit spot and maintain a humidity level of 50% or above.
-Also, keep the money tree away from cold drafts to prevent any damage.
+Also, keep the money tree away from cold drafts to prevent damage.

 If you don’t alter the care routine of your money tree in winter, you can end up overwatering or overfertilizing it.

-The plant can develop problems due to the low temperature and low humidity levels during winter so you need to take that into consideration as well.
+The plant can develop problems due to the low temperature and low humidity levels during winter, so you must also consider that.

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.

-Money trees belong to the tropical regions where they enjoy high temperatures and humidity levels.
-Since these go dormant during winter, the plant requires some care from your end.
+Money trees belong to the tropical regions where they enjoy high temperatures and humidity.
+Since these go dormant during winter, the plant requires some care.

 The money tree doesn’t require much water in the winter.
 They also don’t require any fertilizer at all.